 It’s not enough to have great talent on your sales team.
-Even when equipped with serious selling skills, it can be a constant battle to keep everyone aligned with the goals and expectations of management while also keeping them motivated and accountable.
+Even if your reps have serious selling skills, true success comes when everyone is aligned with the goals and expectations set by management while also being motivated and held accountable.

 But what does it really mean for a salesperson to be accountable?